maxrosenb/ilovecloudflare/README.md

 If this domain is not yet available, also available at [cloudflare-project.maxrosenb.workers.dev/](https://cloudflare-project.maxrosenb.workers.dev/)

 An application that will randomly send users to one of two webpages, as described in the assignment specs.
-All three extra credit assignments were completed.
+All three extra credit features were implemented.
 This project taught me a lot about Cloudflare Workers and its Runtime APIs.
 I enjoyed the project and appreciate the opportunity to apply to cloudflare and learn about new technologies like Workers.

 ## Features